stuartellis/stuartellis-site-hugo/content/articles/nodejs-development.md

 packages for popular distributions, and The Node.js Foundation maintain the Docker images.

 If you need to have multiple versions of Node.js on the same system, use [nvm](https://github.com/creationix/nvm) on Linux or macOS, and [nvm-windows](https://github.com/coreybutler/nvm-windows) for Microsoft Windows.

-# Choosing a Code Editor or IDE

-If you do not have a
-favourite text editor, consider [Visual Studio Code](https://code.visualstudio.com), which is a free of charge, high-quality and customisable editor that includes support for Node.js and JavaScript.
-[This tutorial](https://code.visualstudio.com/docs/nodejs/nodejs-tutorial) shows you the features that Visual Studio Code has for JavaScript development, including code quality checks, and support for debugging.

 # Essential Tools